On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Polynomial factorization: commutatively non-zero case

 \right)$.
 Now applying suitable row operations to the matrix $(1 \oplus (d''_4)^{-1})D''$ we can drive $d_3''$ to zero.
 So we have $U(1 \oplus (d''_4)^{-1})D''=(d_1'' \oplus I_s)$ for a unit $U$.
 Hence $d_1''$ is an associate of $D''$ and therefore $d_1''$ is irreducible as $D''$ is an atom.

 \end{proof}

 Finally, we describe the factorization algorithm for commutatively nonzero polynomials $f\in\fR$ over finite fields $\F_q$.

-\begin{theorem} Let $\fR=\F_q\angle{X}$ and $f\in \fR$ be a commutatively nonzero polynomial given by an arithmetic formula of size $s$ as input instance of $\prob{FACT}(\F_q)$.
+\begin{theorem} Let $\fR=\F_q\angle{X}$ and $f\in \fR$ be a commutatively nonzero polynomial given by an algebraic branching program of size $s$ as input instance of $\prob{FACT}(\F_q)$.
 Then there is a $\poly(s, \log q)$ time randomized algorithm that outputs a factorization $f=f_1f_2\cdots f_r$ such that each $f_i$ is irreducible and is output as an algebraic branching program. \end{theorem}

 \begin{proof} Given $f$ as input, we apply Higman linearization followed by the algorithm for $\prob{LIN{-}FACT}(\F_q)$ described in Theorem~\ref{lfact1} to obtain the factorization of $f\oplus I_s=PSS_1F_1F_2 \ldots F_rS_2UQ$ where each linear matrix $F_i$ is an atom, $P$ is upper triangular with all $1$'s diagonal, $Q$ is lower triangular with all $1$'s diagonal, $U$ is a unit and $S$ is a scalar invertible matrix, as given in Equation~\ref{eq4}.
 We can now apply Lemma~\ref{extract} to extract irreducible factors of $f$ (one by one from the right).